sap-tutorials/Tutorials/tutorials/hana-cloud-mission-trial-7/hana-cloud-mission-trial-7.md

 create role "genericRoleForOO";
 create role "genericRoleForAP";
--- assign privileges that these roles should grant grant select on schema SFLIGHT to "genericRoleForOO " with grant option;
+-- assign privileges that these roles should grant grant select on schema SFLIGHT to "genericRoleForOO" with grant option;
 grant select on schema SFLIGHT to "genericRoleForAP";
 -- create a database user that should assign these privileges create user UPS_GRANTOR password "DnATBG!1" NO FORCE_FIRST_PASSWORD_CHANGE;